Patches and Overlays¶

 Understanding Linux file systems¶

 If you are a Windows user who has never worked with Linux before, you might want to take a little time to understand how Linux file systems work.
-Bare in mind that this is a simplified explanation which is only meant to pick you up and give you a brief understanding of how KNULLI works differently from your Windows PC.
-If you want to learn more about how Linux work, we strongly recommend to find a more extensive source of information.
+Bear in mind that this is a simplified explanation which is only meant to pick you up and give you a brief understanding of how KNULLI works differently from your Windows PC.
+If you want to learn more about how Linux works, we strongly recommend finding a more extensive source of information.

 File systems on Windows machines¶